Why Arts and Sciences?

 Employers are showing increased interest in liberal arts graduates.
 The reason for this interest can be found in the philosophy of a liberal arts education -- the development of the whole person.
 Liberal arts majors tend to be flexible and adaptable and able to learn new skills quickly.
 The skills acquired through a liberal arts education are transferable to many different careers and occupations.

 The College of Arts and Sciences provides many opportunities for career preparation.
 For example, in addition to choosing a major, you will also be able to pursue any of the minors offered by the College or by other units such as Business.

 Cooperative internships are a valuable way to gain work experience in your major field.
 Degree credit may be awarded by your major department.
-Summer Study Abroad programs are conducted by the International Center and selected academic units.
+Additionally, summer study abroad programs are offered through select academic units.
 You can earn up to six hours of credit towards your degree for your successful participation in one of these programs.

 Leadership development is an important part of the whole person.
 Opportunities to develop leadership experience are available through participation in student government, clubs, organizations, and publications.